armory/documentation/_spinnaker/terraform_integration.md

 #### Enabling and configuring the Terraform integration with a BitBucket token

-The Terraformer module also needs access to the Github token to download full Github directories hosting your Terraform templates
+The Terraform Integration also needs access to the BitBucket token to download full Github directories hosting your Terraform templates

 ```bash